ialbert/bio/docs/index.md

 > The software is currently under development.
 It is operational but not fully vetted.

-`bio` - command-line utilities to make bioinformatics explorations more enjoyable.

-Built on top of [BioPython][biopython] and other existing packages; `bio` streamlines the tedious bioinformatics tasks such as:
+`bio` - command-line utilities to make bioinformatics explorations more enjoyable. `bio` streamlines the tedious bioinformatics tasks such as:

-- downloading and storing data: NCBI, SRA
+- downloading and storing data: *how do I automate access to NCBI?*
-- converting between formats: GenBank, GFF, FASTA
+- converting between formats: *how do I convert GenBank to GFF?*
-- extracting a subset of information: get coding sequence for a specific gene
+- extracting a subset of information: *how do I get coding sequence for gene S?*
-- visualizing alignments as DNA and peptide space
-- visualizing mutations with standardized nomenclature
+- visualizing alignments: *what are the variations?*
-- exploring biological taxonomies: what is the *lineage of SARS-COV-2*?
+- exploring biological taxonomies: *what is the lineage of SARS-COV-2?*
-- finding the definition for terms:  *minisatellite* vs *microsatellite*?
+- finding the definition for terms:  *what are minisatellites and  microsatellites?*
-- inspecting functional annotations: what is a *tolerance induction to tumor cell*?
+- understanding functional annotations: *what is a "tolerance induction to tumor cell"?*

-`bio` combines and represents data from different sources, GenBank, SRA, Gene Ontology, Sequence Ontology, NCBI Taxonomy trough a unified interface.
+`bio` combines and represents data from different sources: GenBank, SRA, Gene Ontology, Sequence Ontology, NCBI Taxonomy trough a unified interface.
 Having access to all the utility described above makes the `bio` package well suited for exploratory analysis of genomes.

 The software was written to teach bioinformatics and is the companion software to the [Biostar Handbook][handbook]